cherniavskii-mikhail/testgit/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [This is a Template](https://doi.org/10.1287/ijoc.2023.0474) by Yuzhuo Qiu, Mikhail Cherniavskii, Boris Goldengorin, Panos M. Pardalos.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [A Computational Study of the Tool Replacement Problem](https://doi.org/10.1287/ijoc.2023.0474) by Yuzhuo Qiu, Mikhail Cherniavskii, Boris Goldengorin, Panos M. Pardalos.

 ## Cite